Phone —(732) 200-2754Email —[email protected]Member sign-in

 Annual vehicle inspection (§ 396.17)

 Every CMV inspected at least once every 12 months by a qualified inspector.
 Sticker on the truck, report in the maintenance file.
+Operating a CMV with no current periodic inspection (§ 396.17(a)) is on the automatic-failure list.

 12. 12